Compare / Roundup

 investing in 2026.

-These are apps that teach you to invest and trade — not brokerages where you place real money.
-Here’s an honest take on the four that matter, what each is best for, and what they cost.
+Apps that teach you to invest — not brokerages where you place real money.
+An honest read on the four that matter, what each is best for, and what they cost.
+(Learning to actively trade?
+See the trading roundup.)

 TradeWize

-A 20-stage, 172-lesson investing course that takes an absolute beginner from “what is a stock?” to a finished investor playbook.
-Lessons, mini games, and a coin-based simulator are all free with no card.
-Optional Premium adds an active-trading track.
-Strongest pick if you want a path you can actually finish.
+A 20-stage, 172-lesson course that carries an absolute beginner from “what is a stock?” all the way to a finished investor playbook.
+Lessons, mini games, and a coin-based simulator are free with no card.
+The one you can actually finish.

 Best free reference once you know the basics

-The web’s best-known finance encyclopedia: free articles, a deep glossary, and a standalone Stock Simulator ($100,000 virtual cash across 6,000+ NYSE/Nasdaq listings).
-It’s a reference you look things up in, not a course you work through — best once you already know the lay of the land.
-Paid Academy courses go deeper on specific topics.
+The web’s best-known finance encyclopedia: free articles, a deep glossary, and a $100,000 stock simulator.
+A reference you look things up in — not a course you work through — best once you already know the lay of the land.

 Best for hands-on trading simulation

 A real-time paper-trading simulator with 220+ assets across stocks, forex, crypto, and commodities, plus 150+ lessons and AI trade reviews.
-Excellent for practising execution — leverage, spreads, and slippage included.
-Best after you understand the fundamentals, since a sandbox assumes you know what to do.
+Excellent for practising execution — best after you understand the fundamentals.

 Best for short multi-language mobile lessons

 A polished mobile app with 300+ bite-sized lessons in 10 languages, gamification, and an AI chart analyzer.
-Genuinely useful if you like 3-minute daily reps on your phone — but it’s a subscription whose intro plans auto-renew to about $39.99/month, which catches many users out.
-Track the renewal date if you subscribe.
+Genuinely useful for daily reps — but its intro plans auto-renew to about $39.99/month, which catches many users out.

-Note: this list covers apps that teach investing and trading.
+These apps teach investing and trading.
 To actually buy assets you’ll also need a brokerage account (Fidelity, Vanguard, Schwab, or Public in the US, and equivalents elsewhere).
 Learn first, then open a broker when you’re ready.

 What people ask before choosing.